 How to Repurpose Content from Facebook Groups and Pages (let's get meta)

-One of the best way to get content that will perform well is copy it from another related Facebook Group.
+One of the best approaches to marketing and find content that will perform well is to copy it from another related Facebook Group.
 For example, the question posted in this group below with lots of engagement will perform well in a general author and writing Facebook Group, too.